-In the womb, your baby gets oxygen (air) from your placenta.
+In the womb, your baby gets oxygen from your placenta.
 Since your baby doesn’t have to breathe, his or her lungs are filled with fluid.
 During and after birth, some of this fluid is pushed out.
 The baby's lung tissue absorbs the rest.
-Transient Tachypnea (TTN) occurs when too much fluid is left in the lungs after the birth.
+Transient tachypnea (TTN) occurs when too much fluid is left in the lungs after the birth.
+It is also referred to as retained fetal lung fluid.
 This makes it hard for the baby to take in air.
 Your baby breathes harder and faster to get enough air.
-The main symptom of TTN is tachypnea (rapid breathing).
+The main symptom of TTN is tachypnea (rapid breathing, more than 60 breaths per minute for a newborn).
 “Transient” means “passing with time.”
 A newborn usually has TTN for only a short time.

-A doctor or nurse may first listen to the baby’s chest or breathing pattern.
-A chest X-ray can often detect excess fluid in the lungs.
-Health care providers measure the level of oxygen in the baby’s blood with a blood sample, or with a device (pulse oximeter) taped to the baby’s hand or foot.
-This shows whether the baby needs extra oxygen.
+A healthcare provider may first listen to the baby’s chest or breathing pattern.
+A chest X-ray can often detect excess fluid in the lungs and make sure there are no other problems that may be causing difficulty breathing.
+Healthcare providers can measure the level of oxygen in the baby’s blood with a device (pulse oximeter) taped to the baby’s hand or foot.
+A blood test may also be done.
+The pulse oximeter or blood test shows whether the baby needs extra oxygen.

 A CPAP (continuous positive airway pressure) machine.
 This machine pushes a small amount of air continuously into the baby’s lungs.
 It helps hold open the airways and clear fluid.
 The air is blown through a mask that goes over the baby's nose or small plastic tongs that goes into the baby's nose.
 CPAP may be used with or without supplemental oxygen.